Accessibility Advisory Board:

 Accessibility Variances / Appeals / Extensions of Time

-Under the UCC, the Secretary of the Department of Labor and Industry has sole authority to grant accessibility variances, extensions of time and to hear appeals of code officials' accessibility decisions.
+Under the Uniform Construction Code (UCC), the Secretary of the Department of Labor and Industry has sole authority to grant accessibility variances, extensions of time and to hear appeals of code officials' accessibility decisions.
 This authority relates to all construction projects in Pennsylvania, regardless of who has authority to administer and enforce the requirements of the UCC.

 Filing a Petition with the AAB

-To make application, please submit all of the following:
+To make an application, please submit all of the following:

 - A copy of the Department's